 Comparing Steripen Models

 There are five models of Steripen to choose from.
-For my part, I have the Steripen 3 Classic, which requires four AA batteries which are not included with purchase.
+For my part, I have the Steripen 3 Classic, which requires four AA batteries that are not included with purchase.
 Some newer models can be recharged via USB.

 Here’s a full table for comparison: